BReduardokramer/isohunt-grab/README.md

 4. Modify the run-pipeline script in seesaw to point at `#!/usr/bin/python2` instead of `#!/usr/bin/python`.
 5. `adduser --system --group --shell /bin/bash archiveteam`
 6. `screen su -c "cd /home/archiveteam/isohunt-grab/; run-pipeline pipeline.py --concurrent 2 --address '127.0.0.1' YOURNICKHERE" archiveteam`

+### For FreeBSD:

+Honestly, I have no idea. `./get-wget-lua.sh` supposedly doesn't work due to differences in the `tar` that ships with FreeBSD.
+Another problem is the apparent absence of Lua 5.1 development headers.
+If you figure this out, please do let us know on IRC (irc.efnet.org #isoprey).